-Our nose will fill with the wild-plum and violet florals and strawberry underpinned by nutmeg spice and subtle tones of the forest floor.
+Our nose will fill with the wild plum and violet florals and strawberries underpinned by nutmeg spice and subtle tones of the forest floor.

-The wine’s flavor will soften with a smooth blend of oak and tobacco leaf.
+The wine’s flavor will soften with a smooth oak and tobacco leaf blend.

 It was bottled in May 2016.